 The way to the rooftop leads along a narrow spiral staircase of 215 steps.
 You pass historic graffiti of early refugees and tiny lookouts that allow first vistas from within.
 In the bell tower you get a glimpse of Eloi.
 The largest of the cathedral’s nine bells is the only one still rung by man.
 Actually you need nine to eleven men to move its 4.500 kg.
 Because the wooden structure of the bell tower is endangered by the momentum Eloi only rings on rare occasions.
 When the pope or bishop died, when a new pope was elected, and once a year on Corpus Christi.

 For centuries the roof terraces of La Seu have been unaccessible, dark, insecure and littered.
 Just a few years ago they were cleaned up and opened to the public.
-From May till October you can register online now for a guided one-hour-tour.
-Allowing a fabulous overview of the cathedral’s eventful history and architecture as well as Palma’s vibrant presence.
+From May till October you can register online now for a visit.
+Allowing a fabulous overview of the cathedral’s unique architecture and as well as Palma’s marvelous skyline.